 Birth Defect: A physical problem that is present at birth.

 Cells: The smallest units of a structure in the body; the building blocks for all parts of the body.

 Chorionic Villus Sampling (CVS): A procedure in which a small sample of cells is taken from the placenta and tested.

-Chromosomes: Structures located inside each cell in the body that contain the genes that determine a person’s physical makeup.
+Chromosomes: Structures that are located inside each cell in the body and contain the genes that determine a person’s physical makeup.